Rise 360: How to Use Labeled Graphic Blocks

 Step 5: Customize the Block Settings

-Your image displays at medium width (1100 px wide) by default, but you can select small (760 px wide) or full width from the Image Width menu on the Settings tab.
+Your image displays at medium width (1100 px wide) by default, but you can select small (760 px wide) or full width from the Image Width dropdown menu in the design tab.
 Note that we respect image ratio, so pictures that are taller than they are wide will take up a large amount of space when expanded to full width.

 You can also change the color of your markers by entering the hex code or manually selecting a color.